netsym/primogeni/doc/overview.rst

       //called by the traffic manager to if this traffic needs to start traffic virtual void getNextEvent(
-          StartTrafficEvent*& traffics_to_start, //if traffic needs to be started now, create a start traffic event and set this bool& wrap_up, //if this traffic is finished set to true and the traffic mgr will clean this up.
+          StartTrafficEvent*& traffics_to_start, //if traffic needs to be started now, create a start traffic event and set this
+	  UpdateTrafficTypeEvent*& update_evt, //if there needs to be an update event the traffic manager will deliver it to all concerned traffic types on remote traffic managers bool& wrap_up, //if this traffic is finished set to true and the traffic mgr will clean this up.
           VirtualTime& recall_at //when should this be recalled to start more traffic; set to zero recall immediately );